Doreen Cantrell: Career

 She is a world expert on the function of T lymphocytes: the white blood cells which control the immune system and are consequently very important in understanding the progress of diseases and disease resistance.

 Awards and honours

 Cantrell was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to life sciences.
 She was elected a fellow of the Royal Society in 2011 for her work on immunology.
 She became a member of The Royal Society of Edinburgh in 2005.

+The University of Bath awarded Cantrell an Honorary Doctorate of Science in July 2017.